 Additionally, Induction is a two-year process and intentionally created to solidify a strong foundation for all new teachers.
 All inductees are required to attend PD, reflect throughout the year on instruction practice aligned with the organization’s expectations and actively participate in school-wide PD.
 Induction Programming supports all new staff as they orient into the schools and learn fidelity to curriculum as well as the academic rigor of instruction pedagogy we require.
 School norms include: Bobbie Deporter’s Quantum Learning strategies for brain-based learning, Robert Marzano’s classroom management with purposeful intent to raise student achievement, Madeline Hunter’ direct instruction, and Wiggins’ and McTigue’s Understanding by Design curriculum development using backwards design infiltrate the induction process and support the academic rigor maintained at CLA/VPA.

 “Every child deserves a champion – an adult who will never give up on them, who understands the power of connection and insists that they become the best that they can possibly be.”
 Rita Pierson

 Salary & Benefits

 The school is responsible for Workers’ Compensation, employment benefits, fringe benefits and all other employment requirements of State and federal laws and regulations for its teachers and employees.
-Individual medical, dental, vision, life and short-term disability benefits are covered 100% by the school.
-All employees are members of the Public Employees Retirement Association of Colorado, School Employees Division (“PERA“) to which the school is required to contribute 18.35% of salaries paid and employees are required to contribute 8%.
+Individual medical, dental, vision, life and short-term disability benefits are offered.
+All employees are members of the Public Employees Retirement Association of Colorado, School Employees Division (“PERA”) to which the school is required to contribute 21.40% of salaries paid and employees are required to contribute 11% (effective July 1, 2022).
 State law establishes such rates.
-The school employs teachers pursuant to annually renewable agreements.
+The school employs teachers pursuant to at-will, annually renewable agreements.
 Employees are not represented by any unions.